legacy-roboime/ssl-vision/README.md

    Note that it's better to go to the ./bin dir first since some .xml's will be generated and for organization sake they shouldn't be on the root of the project not to mix with the source nor build system.

+   Alternatively open it from your file manager, this works for all OS's, though on linux you won't see the stdout this way.

 Starting to Capture and Setting Parameters